 Applications are typically comprised of many different user action types.
 For example, it might be acceptable to have a complex search that takes up to 6 seconds to complete while the loading of the homepage in the same application might need to take less than 2 seconds to ensure user satisfaction.
 Such differences can be addressed by configuring different Apdex thresholds for various user action types.

 For more details on the Apdex standard, see Apdex References.

-Dynatrace Apdex ratings can be customized based on the specific requirements of your application.
+You can customize Dynatrace Apdex ratings based on the specific requirements of your application.
 Once configured, they give you a quick and easy way of evaluating the performance of all user actions that you're monitoring: a value of

 1.0 is perfect; values below

 0.5 are unacceptable.
 It's recommended that you define appropriate user-satisfaction timing thresholds and error impact configurations for each monitored user action.